-Hammock camping is choosing to utilize a hammock as your shelter as opposed to other methods like a tent.
+Hammock camping is choosing to utilize a hammock as your shelter instead of other methods like a tent.
 This does come with some additional gear needs and adjustments versus a ground-level sleep system, but for many yields far better sleep quality while helping you deal with uneven ground or finding a level spot.

 Why Consider Using a Hammock?